ocharles/blog/posts/2012-12-10-24-days-of-hackage-parsec.md

 ---
-title: 24 Days of Hackage: parsec
+title: "24 Days of Hackage: parsec"
 ---

 There comes a time in every programmer's life when a plain old string just won't